Introducing the Ossila Potentiostat

 In cyclic voltammetry, one of the most commonly performed electrochemical methods, the potential is increased linearly until a determined maximum is reached.
-It is then withdrawn and is cycled in this way as the current is being measured to form a characteristic ‘duck shaped’ plot.
+It is then withdrawn and cycled in this way as the current is measured to form a characteristic ‘duck-shaped’ plot.

-From this plot, a number of electrochemical properties can be determined.
+From this plot, you can determine a number of electrochemical properties.

 Introducing The Ossila Potentiostat

 One of the major drawbacks of potentiostats is their price.
-This is particularly problematic for teaching labs where multiple units are required, but is a significant barrier to entry for any researcher looking to take electrochemical measurements.
-In addition to the considerable cost associated with the purchase of the unit itself, many potentiostats on the market either require computational knowledge or that dedicated software is purchased separately.
+This is particularly problematic for teaching labs where multiple units are required, but it is also a significant barrier to entry for any researcher looking to take any electrochemical measurements.
+In addition to the considerable cost associated with the purchase of the unit itself, many potentiostats on the market either require computational knowledge or dedicated software that needs to be purchased separately.

-Working, counter, and reference electrodes and glassware are also provided (though the potentiostat can be purchased without these if they are not required) so that it is possible to very quickly set up a three electrode system and start taking electrochemical measurements.
+Working, counter, and reference electrodes as well as glassware are also provided (though the potentiostat can be purchased without these if they are not required).
+Therefore, it is possible to set up a three-electrode system and start taking electrochemical measurements very quickly.

 - Studies in electrode polarisation.
 Part IV.-The automatic control of the potential of a working electrode, Hickling, A. (1942); doi:10.1039/TF9423800027.